paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

           pr-dir: $DIR_PATH
           # SSH private key to add to the list of keys for downloading terraform modules from the remote GitHub repository
           ssh-private-key: ${{ secrets.SSH_PRIVATE_KEY }}
-          # Pass true/false to apply the terraform changes
-          apply-terraform: true
-          # Pass true/false to update the PR comment with terraform plan output
-          update-pr-comment: true
 ```